codenificient/Fasolara/admin/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+### February 2023 edit:

+Currently all normal pages and routes are moved into the Next.JS 13 app directory and authentication is added to secure all routes.

+## Roadmap

+-  [x] Create a skeleton of the main user interface
+- [x] Create the main user interface with dummy data
+- [x] Connect to the admin dashboard with the backend server
+- [x] Enable the login functionality to secure all routes
+- [ ] Add form to create new objects
+- [ ] Add modal for editing existing objects
+- [ ] Add admin role to remove existing objects
+- [ ] Add integration tests for all routes and GraphQL queries

 ## Learn More